la2050/archive/_projects/2014/four-seasons-of-food.md

     - Access to healthy food
     - Obesity rates
   Please describe yourself: Collaboration (partners are signed up and ready to hit the ground running!)
+  What resources does your project need?:
+    - Money (financial capital)
+    - Volunteers/staff (human capital)
+    - Education/training
   impact_metrics: >-
     Through education and hands on training, Interfaith Food Center's Four Seasons of Food will help break the cycle of hunger and obesity in low